GenXProject/GenX.jl/docs/src/User_Guide/model_input.md

 |Rsv\_Max |[0,1], Fraction of nameplate capacity that can committed to provided upwards spinning or contingency reserves.|

 ##### Policy-related columns for all resources
-In addition to the files described above, the `resources` folder contains the following files that are used to specify policy-related parameters for specific resources:
+In addition to the files described above, the `resources` folder contains a folder called `policy_assignments` (the filename can be changed in the settings file) with the following files that are used to specify policy-related parameters for specific resources:

 1) `Resource_energy_share_requirement.csv`
 2) `Resource_minimum_capacity_requirement.csv`
 3) `Resource_maximum_capacity_requirement.csv`
 4) `Resource_capacity_reserve_margin.csv`
 5) `Resource_hydrogen_demand.csv`
+6) `Resource_hourly_matching.csv`

 !!! note
-    These files are optional and can be omitted if no policy-related parameters are specified in the settings file.
+    These files are optional and can be omitted if no policy-related settings are specified in the `genx_settings.yml` file.
 Also, not all the resources need to be included in these files, only those for which the policy applies.

 The following table describes the columns in each of these four files.